KArbeRes/MagentaA11yV2/public/content/documentation/web/component/animation.md

       - I HEAR it identifies its role of button
       - I HEAR the control expresses its state if applicable (pressed, expanded)
    - THEN when I doubletap to activate control I HEAR the intended action occurs
-   - THEN when I when animation is focused I HEAR I HEAR An alternative method of consumption or interaction is available
+   - THEN when an animation is focused I HEAR an alternative method of consumption or interaction is available

 4. Device OS Settings

-   - WHEN I use reduced motion THEN I see Large motion, animations or effects are reduced or eliminated
+   - WHEN I use reduced motion THEN I see large motion, animations or effects are reduced or eliminated

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/animation](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/animation)